armadito/armadito-glpi/doc/source/armadito-agent/installation/windows.rst

 =======================

 Basically, armadito-agent's installation on Windows can be made offline or online.
 It means at least two different kind of installers.
-We provides command line installation examples for both installers.
+We provide command line installation examples for both installers.
 We decided to use **Inno Setup** also because it is quite simple, open source and well documented.
 Also, it is a good alternative to Perl Dev Kit (now not available for individual sales) and old school installations with cpan.